nhaar/UMP/guide/guide.md

 line3 = 3
 ```

+# Ignoring Files

+If you want to include `.gml` files in the mod folder and not manually add them, you can add `/// IGNORE` to their first line.

 # Mod API

 Aditionally, if you are loading the mod inside another `.csx` script, you can use the API given by the mod, which consists of some functions and variables, some more useful than others, listed below